 Pay via Spanish Bank Transfer

 Making a bank transfer to BEDA via a Spanish bank account is simple and painless.
 You can do so in person by visiting your local branch, or via your banks’ online banking platform.
-Fees are usually quite reasonable.
+Fees are usually quite reasonable (just a few euros).

 Be sure to include your full name and NIE number in the concept.